-Stress views are special xray views in which radiograph of the the part examined is done after applying requisite stress.
-Stress views are important in the evaluation of ligamentous tears, joint stability and fracture unions.
+Stress views are special x-ray views in which radiograph of the part examined is done after applying requisite stress.
+Stress views are important in the evaluation of ligamentous tears, joint stability, and fracture unions.

-For example, stress views in the hand is usually ordered if there is an injury to the ulnar collateral ligament of the first metacarpophalangeal joint [Gamekeeper thumb].
+For example, stress views in the hand are usually ordered if there is an injury to the ulnar collateral ligament of the first metacarpophalangeal joint [Gamekeeper’s thumb].

 How To Obtain Stress Views?